Website Accessibility Statement

 Non-compliance with the accessibility regulations

-- Error messaging is not announced by the screen reader.
-This fails WCAG success criterion 4.1.3 (Status message)
+- Error messaging is not announced assertively by a screen reader so blind people may be unaware an error has occurred.
+This fails WCAG success criterion 4.1.3 (Status Message)

 Preparation of this accessibility statement